NASA-Planetary-Science/sbpy/docs/sbpy/data/index.rst

 automatically tested for potential naming conflicts, i.e., different properties that share the same alternative field names, and a human-readable list is compiled upon building `sbpy`.

-The list of alternative field names is available here: :ref:`alternative_fieldnames`.
+The list of alternative field names is documented at :ref:`propertynames`.

 Field conversions
 ^^^^^^^^^^^^^^^^^